mmistakes/minimal-mistakes/_posts/2015-10-25-exploring-the-background-jobs-table.md

 ## Discovering the Link

 I knew the answer had to be within the background_jobs table, so I went digging.
 Low and behold, I found my answer within the “args” field.
-For a Workbook’s Extract Refresh job, the “args” value looks something like this:Read more…
+For a Workbook’s Extract Refresh job, the “args” value looks something like this:

 ```
 -- Workbook